Governance begins before digital signals become data.

 Measurement Architecture

-The structural environment through which signals become observable, reportable, and interpretable.
+Structural environments through which signals become observable, reportable, and interpretable.

 Governance Exposure

-Why DSG matters
+Why DSG Matters

 Traditional governance often begins after data has already been collected, stored, analyzed, or acted upon.
 By that stage, many structural conditions have already shaped the outcome.